 The Public Service Announcements were created by students of Middlesex County to educate teens on the dangers of Driving while distracted and impaired.

-Audio - 1st place Carteret High School, 2nd place Monroe Township High School, 3rd place Middlesex County Academy for Allied Health & Biomedical Sciences
+3rd place: Middlesex County Academy for Allied Health & Biomedical Sciences - Keep You Safe

 In the year 2000 Middlesex County Freeholder

 H. James Polos created a program called the 3D "Middlesex County Don't Drink and

 Drive PSA Video Contest," with the goal of reducing alcohol related fatalities

 among teens, specifically targeting prom and graduation time.
 It has expanded to

 include all distracted and impaired driving and is titled the 3D “Middlesex